 Length of Time With Account-Not surprisingly, the length of time that an individual has had an account has a major impact on the amount of money in the account.
-The analysis found that persons who held an account for less than six months had an average of \$740 in their account, and those who held an account at least six months but less than a year had \$1,081 (Figure 15).
-In comparison, individuals with an account for one to two years had an average of \$1,527.
-Those with an account for three to four years had an average of \$2,010.
-And those with an account for at least five years had an average account balance of \$1,968.
-In 2011, average account balances increased for each length-of-time group except for those with accounts for five years or more.
-Those with accounts for five years or more experienced a decline from \$2,563 to \$2,231 between 2009 and 2010, and experienced a decline to \$1,968 in 2011.
-The decline in account balances among this group could be because of pent-up demand due to having the account for a number of years as they tried to build up an account balance.
+The analysis found that people who held an account in 2012 for less than six months had an average of \$849 in their account, and those who held an account at least six months but less than a year had \$967 (Figure 16).
+In comparison, individuals with an account for one to two years had an average of \$1,528, those with an account for three to four years had an average of \$1,896, and those with an account for at least five years had an average account balance of \$2,320.
+In 2012, the average account balance increased most for those who held an account for five years or more.
+Those who held an account for five years or more experienced an increase from \$1,968 to \$2,320 between 2011 and 2012.

-Employer and Individual Contributions-Annual contribution amounts, whether they come from the employer (in the case of both HRAs and HSAs), or from individuals (as they apply to HSAs only) have a strong impact on overall account balances.
-Not surprisingly, the more money that is contributed to an account, the higher the average account balance.
-In 2011, for instance, individuals with an employer contribution of less than \$1,000 had an average account balance of \$1,441, while those with an employer contribution of at least \$1,000 had an average of \$1,795 in their account (Figure 16).
-Similarly, individuals who contributed less than \$1,000 had an average account balance of \$1,178, while those who contributed at least \$1,000 had an average balance of \$1,915 (Figure 17).
+Employer and Individual Contributions-Annual contribution amounts, whether they come from the employer (in the case of HRAs and HSAs), or from individuals (HSAs only) have a strong impact on overall account balances.
+Not surprisingly, the more that is contributed to an account, the higher the average account balance.
+In 2012, for instance, individuals with an employer contribution of less than \$1,000 had an average account balance of \$1,563, while those with an employer contribution of at least \$1,000 had an average of \$1,697 in their account (Figure 17).
+Similarly, individuals who contributed less than \$1,000 had an average account balance of \$1,209, while those who contributed at least \$1,000 had an average balance of \$1,951 (Figure 18).

 It will be important to track this trend over time.
-Currently, account balances are low and are therefore invested in relatively safe vehicles such as money market funds (currently, investments are usually restricted to a money market fund until the savings account reaches at minimum threshold such as \$2,000 or \$3,000).
-As account balances grow, the potential to invest in more risky investment vehicles (such as mutual funds and stocks) will grow.
-The opportunities for capital appreciation increase but so do the opportunities for capital losses, even among individuals with high levels of employer and individual contributions.
+Currently, account balances are low and are therefore invested in relatively safe vehicles such as money market funds (currently, investments are usually restricted to a money market fund until the savings account reaches a minimum threshold, such as \$2,000 or \$3,000).
+As account balances grow, the potential to invest in more volatile investment vehicles (such as mutual funds and stocks) will grow.
+The opportunities for capital appreciation will increase but so will the opportunities for capital losses, even among individuals with high levels of employer and individual contributions.

-Rollovers-Like contribution levels, annual rollover amounts are one of the biggest factors in average account balances.
-Individuals with less than a \$1,000 rollover had an average account balance of \$1,018 (Figure 18).
-In comparison, individuals with a rollover of at least \$1,000 had an average account balance of \$1,890.
-Among those with a rollover of at least \$1,000, average account balances fell from \$2,773 to \$1,890 between 2010 and 2011.
+Rollovers-As with contribution levels, annual rollover amounts are one of the biggest factors in average account balances.
+Individuals with a rollover less than \$1,000 had an average account balance of \$1,083 (Figure 19).
+In comparison, individuals with a rollover of at least \$1,000 had an average account balance of \$2,778.